Diego R. Nunez

 Fig. 5: Map of documented mass graves in Perú.
 Data collected by MaGPIE up to December 2025.

 Up to 2013, DNA testing was not available in the country.
-Traditional methods have not produced many positive results, while fragments of human remains have proved impossible to identify.
-The implication of non-identification is that the recovered human remains in the forensic exhumation could not constitute proper legal evidence within the Peruvian penal code: within the category of extrajudicial execution and aggravated murder, victims must be identified; within the category of forced disappearance, the bodies of the victims are, by definition, missing.
+Traditional methods -fingerprints, dental records, medical records, visual identification, personnel effects identification- have not produced many positive results, while fragments of human remains have been proved impossible to identify.
+Up to February 2026, plenty of human remains remain unidentified due to limited forensic capacity and underdeveloped DNA databanks.
+The legal implication of the impossibility of individualization and identification is that the human remains uncovered in the forensic exhumation could not constitute sufficient legal evidence to prove a crime within the Peruvian penal code: within the category of extrajudicial execution and aggravated murder, victims must be identified; within the category of forced disappearance, the body of the victims is, by definition, missing.
 Therefore, these human remains entered a legal limbo, where they only constitute contextual evidence for the prosecution.
-Up to February 2026, plenty of human remains remain unidentified due to limited forensic capacity and underdeveloped DNA databanks.

 Finally, Argentina’s success also depends on a sustained strong collaboration with victims’ relatives and the civil society.
 This sustained dialogue helped guide forensic searches, contextualize findings, and legitimize investigations both socially and politically.
-In contrast, the engagement with civil society in Chile and Perú has been less systematic.
-In Chile the climate of fear and the legal protection initially granted to perpetrators reduced the participation of victims and survivors during the early critical years.
-In Perú, the mistrust toward state institutions from Indigenous communities combined with geographic isolation, linguistic barriers and lack of funds have severely undermined the instances of cooperation.
-Without strong, institutional mechanisms to integrate family, survivor and local knowledge, many burial sites remain unidentified or only partially investigated.
+Instead, the engagement with civil society in Chile and Perú has been less systematic.
+In Chile the climate of fear and the legal protection initially granted to perpetrators reduced the participation of victims and survivors during the early critical years; a series of misidentification at the Patio 29 site also eroded the trust of survivors and relatives in the Servicio Médico Legal.
+In Perú, the mistrust toward state institutions from indigenous communities combined with geographic isolation, linguistic barriers and lack of funds have severely undermined the instances of cooperation, but humanitarian efforts persist.
+Without strong, institutionalized mechanisms to integrate family, survivor and local knowledge, many burial sites will remain unidentified or only partially investigated.